jordanaron22/ImputingMetabolites/README.md

 ### 3\.
 Scripting

-For scripting I read in the uniform distribution values for in the swarm file.
+For scripting, I'm not sure how installing non CRAN packages work, so I would just create a script file with the functions.
+I read in the uniform distribution values for in the swarm file.
 To do this I include this block of code before everything else

 ```{r}
 args <- commandArgs(trailingOnly=T)